nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 878
 00:53:12,663 --> 00:53:17,712
-[SPEAKER_06]: Say like I mean you coming in and working development wise I know you were fantastic and testing and
+[SPEAKER_06]: Say like I mean you coming in and working development wise I know you were fantastic in testing and

 879
 00:53:17,692 --> 00:53:22,133